gyselroth/kube-icinga/README.md

 ClusterIP provisioning is disabled by default since ClusterIP services are only visible internally in kubernetes.
 You need either an icinga deployment within the kubernetes cluster or optionally an icinga [satelite](https://www.icinga.com/docs/icinga2/latest/doc/06-distributed-monitoring) if you decide to enable ClusterIP provisioning.
 NodePort services get attached by default directly to the kubernetes icinga node objects.

+>**Note** You may also enable provisioning on single kube resource directly using an [annotation](#overwrite-icinga-object-definitions-directly-in-kubernetes-resources) `kube-icinga/discover: 'true'` despite global discovering for a resource type is disabled.
+The same applies the other way around, if provisioning for a certain resource is enabled, you may set `kube-icinga/discover: 'false'` to disable a single resource.

 By default services get checked with the service protocol which usually result in check_tcp.
 However you may set custom settings using annotations (or global service settings).